 Can I Take Spasmalgon During My Period?

 Yes, Spasmalgon helps with menstrual cramps.
 If you experience spasms, pain, and general discomfort during menstruation, a doctor may recommend taking Spasmalgon.
-The suggested daily dose is up to 3 tablets unless your healthcare provider prescribes a different regimen.
+The suggested daily use is up to 3 pieces unless your healthcare provider recommends a different regimen.

 How Fast Does Spasmalgon Work?